 Many of these theories are unproven, with little or no scientific evidence behind them.
 One of these unproven theories is that ASD is caused by childhood vaccinations, specifically the measles-mumps-rubella (MMR) immunisation.
-Another is that the mercury (thiomersal) that was formerly used in vaccinations is to blame.
+Another theory is that the mercury (thiomersal) that was once used in vaccinations is to blame.

 There is no one proven answer to the question of what causes ASD.
 It is clear, however, that what parents do or don’t do does not cause ASD in their child.

-There are several – often conflicting – theories about an association between autism and vaccines, including MMR.
+There are several – often conflicting – theories about an association between autism spectrum disorder (ASD) and vaccines, including MMR.

-One theory is based on the idea that autism might be caused by too much opioid activity in the brain.
+One theory is based on the idea that ASD might be caused by too much opioid activity in the brain.

 Opioids are natural chemicals in the body, which have an effect on pain similar to morphine.
-The excess opioid theory suggests that in the bowels of children with autism, some proteins are not properly digested.
+The excess opioid theory suggests that in the bowels of children with ASD, some proteins are not properly digested.
 This results in the release of chemicals (called exorphins) that can end up in the nervous system.
-Once there, it is claimed that these chemicals cause an increase in opioid activity.
+It is claimed that, once there, these chemicals cause an increase in opioid activity.

 Other theories include the idea that the measles virus itself invades the brain.
-It then triggers an immune response resulting in inflammation in the brain, causing autism.
+It then triggers an immune response resulting in inflammation in the brain, causing ASD.

-In 1998, researcher Andrew Wakefield and his colleagues published a paper in the medical journal The Lancet describing an apparently new syndrome linking developmental disorders (such as ASD) and bowel problems in children who had previously been developing typically.
+In 1998, researcher Andrew Wakefield and his colleagues published a paper in the medical journal The Lancet describing an apparently new syndrome linking developmental disorders (like ASD) and bowel problems in children who had previously been developing typically.

-In 8 of only 12 cases studied, parents linked the beginning of the behavioural difficulties with the MMR vaccination.
+In 8 of only 12 cases studied, parents linked the beginning of the behaviour difficulties with the MMR vaccination.

 The researchers stated that they did not prove a link between the MMR vaccine and the new syndrome.
 But their paper discussed the proposed link extensively.
-The paper suggested that the combined MMR vaccine was implicated in the development of autism, though the single measles vaccine was not.
+The paper suggested that the combined MMR vaccine was implicated in the development of ASD, although the single measles vaccine was not.

 After the paper was published, Dr Wakefield publicly discussed the link.
 He suggested there was a case for splitting the vaccine into its component parts.